dotnet/AspNetCore.Docs/aspnetcore/blazor/file-uploads.md

 <xref:Microsoft.AspNetCore.Components.Forms.IBrowserFile.OpenReadStream%2A> enforces a maximum size in bytes of its <xref:System.IO.Stream>.
 Reading one file or multiple files larger than 512,000 bytes (500 KB) results in an exception.
 This limit prevents developers from accidentally reading large files in to memory.
 The `maxAllowedSize` parameter of <xref:Microsoft.AspNetCore.Components.Forms.IBrowserFile.OpenReadStream%2A> can be used to specify a larger size if required.

 If you need access to a <xref:System.IO.Stream> that represents the file's bytes, use <xref:Microsoft.AspNetCore.Components.Forms.IBrowserFile.OpenReadStream%2A?displayProperty=nameWithType>.
 Avoid reading the incoming file stream directly into memory all at once.
 For example, don't copy all of the file's bytes into a <xref:System.IO.MemoryStream> or read the entire stream into a byte array all at once.
 These approaches can result in performance and security problems, especially for Blazor Server apps.
+Instead, consider adopting either of the following approaches:

-Instead, consider copying file bytes to an external store, such as a blob or a file on disk, or uploading files from the client to an external service (see the [Alternative approach with Azure Files](#alternative-approach-with-azure-files) section).
+* Copy file bytes to an external store, such as a blob or file on disk.
+* Upload files from the client directly to an external service.
+For an example, see the [Alternative approach with Azure Files](#alternative-approach-with-azure-files) section.

 In the following examples, `browserFile` represents the uploaded file and implements <xref:Microsoft.AspNetCore.Components.Forms.IBrowserFile>: